-The boreholes at the front and side of the existing residence (Borehole Nos.
-1 and 2) were drilled using a CME-55 track mounted drill rig equipped with continuous flight hollow stem augers.
-The borehole in the backyard of the existing residence (Borehole No. 3) was drilled using hand portable equipment.
-Standard penetration tests (SPTs) were performed in the boreholes at 0.6 m to 1.5 m depth intervals with soil samples retrieved by the split-barrel sampler.
-A Dynamic Cone Penetration Test (DCPT) was conducted approximately at Borehole No. 2 from 1.5 m depth to the depth of dynamic cone refusal, 10.4 m below existing grade.
-The undrained shear strengths of the cohesive soils were measured by conducting penetrometer and in-situ vane tests.
+The boreholes were drilled using a CME-55 track mounted drill rig equipped with continuous flight hollow stem augers.
+Standard penetration tests (SPTs) were performed in the boreholes at 0.75 m to 1.5 m depth intervals with soil samples retrieved by the split-barrel sampler.
+A Dynamic Cone Penetration Test (DCPT) was conducted adjacent to Borehole No. 1 from 1.5 m to the cone refusal depth of 6.1 m below existing grade.
+The results of Borehole No. 1 and the DCPT test have been combined to form one borehole log.
+The undrained shear strengths of the cohesive soils were measured by conducting penetrometer and in-situ shear vane tests.
 The subsurface soil conditions in each borehole were logged with each soil sample placed in a labelled plastic bag.

-A nineteen (19) mm piezometer with a screened section was installed in Boreholes No. 2 for long-term monitoring of the groundwater.
-The piezometer was installed in accordance with EXP standard practice, and the installation configuration is documented on the respective borehole log.
-The boreholes were backfilled upon completion of the field work and the installation of the monitoring wells.
+Nineteen (19) mm piezometers with screened sections were installed in selected boreholes for long-term monitoring of the groundwater.
+The piezometers were installed in accordance with EXP standard practice, and the installation configuration is documented on the respective borehole logs.
+The boreholes were backfilled upon completion of the field work and the installation of the piezometers.